Table of Contents

-There is a general perception that soldiers who fights in war never go to heaven.
+There is a general perception that soldiers who fights in wars never go to heaven.
 The Bible addresses this important issue and points that there is a clear difference between killing and murder.
 Murder is taking the life of an innocent person while killing is an act of judgment for an evil deed that was committed.
 The sixth commandment, “Thou shalt not kill” (Exodus 20:13) refers to premeditated, unjustified murder.

 The Bible teaches that governments must punish the evil doers by killing to maintain peace and order.
 And Christians, as good citizens, must submit to the laws of governments and be loyal to civil order.

 But unlike the Old Testament wars that God justified as punishment for the wicked, in our modern history, not all wars are justifiable.
 Therefore, much caution should be taken by the Christian who is contemplating serving in the military for he may be asked to do things that violate his conscious regarding the will of God.

 The New Testament, doesn’t speak down at soldiering.
 Jesus commended the Centurion’s faith (Matthew 8:4-13).
 Further, neither John the Baptist nor Jesus ever told soldiers, “get out” of that system to be saved, or “don’t join.”
 Rather, they admonished them to serve more faithfully (Luke 3:14).
 On the other hand, during war or when there is a draft, the authorities should in no way change the Christian’s supreme allegiance and responsibility to God or modify his obligation to practice his beliefs and put God first.

-Therefore, it is recommended for those that wish to enlist in the army to serve the state in roles that will save life rather than take life, preferably as a noncombatant.
+Therefore, it is recommended for those that wish to enlist in the army for a good cause to serve the state in roles that will save life rather than take life, preferably as a noncombatant.
 This service would be considered partnership with God through Jesus Christ who came into this world not to destroy men’s lives but to save it.
 It should be noted that noncombatant service requires greater courage by the soldier who will tread on the battle field unarmed for the purpose of caring for the wounded and getting them safely out of the danger zone.